 Pure idyll in Jaufental

 The valley of Jaufental in the north of South Tyrol is the most peaceful region of the so called “three valleys community” Ratschings.
-Here, idyllic tranquility, unspoiled nature and pure relaxation are high on the agenda.
+Here, idyllic tranquillity, unspoiled nature and pure relaxation are high on the agenda.

 Experts on South Tyrol probably know Jaufental as part of the skiing area Ratschings-Jaufen.
 However, Ratschings and Ridnaun are more famous than the valley of Jaufental which is located farther south.
 It stretches from Gasteig near Sterzing to the 2,000 meter high Jaufen pass and connects the valleys Eisacktal and Passeiertal.